meerk40t/svgelements/README.md

 ## Path

 The element is Path this is based on regebro's code and methods from the `svg.path` project.
 The primary methods use different PathSegment classes for the various elements within a pathd code.
-These should always have a high degree of backwards compatability.
-And for most purposes importing the relevant classes from `svg.elements` should be highly compatable with any existing code.
+These should always have a high degree of backwards compatibility.
+And for most purposes importing the relevant classes from `svg.elements` should be highly compatible with any existing code.

 For this reason the test code and functionality from `svg.path` is included in this project.
 The Point class takes and works like a `complex` while not actually being one.
 This permits any other code from other projects to quickly port without requiring a rewrite.
 But, also allows for corrections like making the `Matrix` object easy.